Edit Blog Post

 We reluctantly left that heavenly rooftop oasis and started making our way out of the medina.
 Medinas can be crazy busy, and there are invariably bottlenecks at small intersections and at every old gate into and out of the place.
 This was only Day 11 for us in the country, but we knew how to surf the crowded souqs like pros… when to surge forward with the crowd, and when to stand back and wait for the next wave!
 And it was always a relief when we’d made it through the other side… kind of how toothpaste must feel in our squeezey hands. 😊

 .
-All but four of the 14 of us from the first trip were continuing on, and we were joined by six new group members – Mike (UK), Sien (Belgium), Jasmin (Australia), Bonnie (Canada), and Amy and Ella (Canada).
+Khalid was continuing as our group leader and all but four of the 14 of us from the first trip were also continuing on.
+We were joined by six new group members – Mike (UK), Sien (Belgium), Jasmin (Australia), Bonnie (Canada), and Amy and Ella (Canada).